-And there’s so many more to choose from!
+And there are so many more to choose from!

-You can follow it up with a nice conditioning vinegar rinse, or use any of the above herbs brewed as a tea for a conditioning rinse.
+You can follow it up with an excellent conditioning vinegar rinse, or use any of the above herbs brewed as a tea for a conditioning rinse.

 You can get soapwort seeds or plants from Richter’s Herbs.